bram2w/baserow/CONTRIBUTING.md

 If you have found a vulnerability in Baserow we would appreciate it if you would notify us via email or via the contact form at https://baserow.io/contact instead of publicly as the vulnerability might need to be addressed first.

+## Updating Documentation

+The Baserow documentation can be updated by editing Markdown files in the `docs` directory.
+We use [CommonMark](https://commonmark.org/) specification rendered using [markdown-it](https://www.npmjs.com/package/markdown-it) library.
+The documentation site cannot be previewed at the moment, use a compatible Markdown editor to verify changes.